YouChange/3D-TC2/README.md

 -Temporal attacks
 If you want to perform stress tests on the motion predictor, you can also poison historical scenes to perform consecutive/temporal attacks.
 To do that, you can select more scenes from  the **temporally attacked dataset** to ensure historical scenes are poisoned to influence motion predictions for the current scene.

 -Other motion predictors.
-Other pretrained motion predictors such as FlowNet3D(https://github.com/xingyul/flownet3d), PointFlowNet(https://github.com/aseembehl/pointflownet) and HPLFlowNet(https://github.com/laoreja/HPLFlowNet) are also good targets.
+Other pretrained motion predictors such as FlowNet3D(https://github.com/xingyul/flownet3d), PointFlowNet(https://github.com/aseembehl/pointflownet) and HPLFlowNet(https://github.com/laoreja/HPLFlowNet) are also good replacements for MotionNet.

 ## Reference